CycleBees/CycleBeesv2.1/projectDes.md

         7. upload images {some compression and then the images to be uploaded, the image number capped to 6 images max} {optional, but user can upload images if wants too}
         8. upload video {some compression and then the video to be uploaded, optional, but user can upload video too}
         9. Preferred date {popup to select future dates}
-        10. “time slots” {can select from a range of time slots, example: 6am to 8am, 8am to 10am, … 8pm to 10pm}
+        10. "time slots" {can select from a range of time slots, example: 6am to 8am, 8am to 10am, … 8pm to 10pm}
         11. and then below will have proceed for payment

-        the next page will show the whole details once again in a concise way, name, repair services selected, etc.. and then and this will also show the total sum of prices of all the “Repair Services” and that will be added with “Service Mechanic Charge”
+        the next page will show the whole details once again in a concise way, name, repair services selected, etc.. and then and this will also show the total sum of prices of all the "Repair Services" and that will be added with "Service Mechanic Charge"

         Now below that there will be an option to Apply Coupon {valid coupons will give discounts}, select the payment method, either pay online or pay offline and then user can click on submit repair request, that will send the request to admin,